-Since 2008, Madeline Goodwin has been working in the gifted and 2e world.
-Her experience includes attending and giving conference presentations; working for GHF: Gifted Homeschoolers Forum in various capacities, most recently as an instructor and Director of GHF Online Classes; and tutoring gifted and twice-exceptional students of all ages.
-She is also twice-exceptional, as is everyone else in her family, and her personal experiences help her relate to her students
+Madeline Goodwin, a former homeschooler, has been working in the gifted and 2e world since 2008.
+Her experience includes attending and giving conference presentations; working for GHF: Gifted Homeschoolers Forum in various capacities, most recently as an instructor and Director of GHF Online Classes; and tutoring gifted and 2e students of all ages.
+She is also 2e, as is everyone else in her family, and her personal experiences help her relate to her students.

 What is “gifted”?